kyolf/Wasteland-/README.md

 ![MenuScreen](README_images/menu.png "Menu Screen") <br/>

 #### InfoModal Screen <br/>
 If you selected the InfoModal Option, you will see the game instructions.
-You can click on the top left button to go back to Menu screen <br/>
+You can press Enter to go back to Menu screen <br/>
 ![InfoModal](README_images/info.png "InfoModal Screen") <br/>

 #### Highscores Screen <br/>
 If you selected the HighScores Option, you will see the current highscores.
-You can click on the top left button to go back to Menu screen <br/>
+You can press Enter to go back to Menu screen <br/>
 ![HighScores](README_images/scores.png "HighScores") <br/>

 #### Game Screen <br/>